 Julius Yang is Medical Director of Health Care Quality for the Silverman Institute for Health Care Quality and Safety and Director of Clinical Operations for the Department of Medicine at Beth Israel Deaconess Medical Center.
 Dr. Yang works clinically as an academic hospitalist and is an Assistant Professor of Medicine at Harvard Medical School.
 He has an ongoing interest in the intersection of hospital operations, healthcare quality, and medical education and has worked to develop systems to promote hospital throughput and access while enhancing both quality of care for patients and educational opportunity for physician trainees.
 Dr. Yang’s efforts are focused on enhancing the efficacy of interdisciplinary healthcare teams (with initial focus on physician-nurse microteams) through innovative staffing models, teamwork training, and application of the Relational Coordination improvement framework enabled through grant funding from the Lowenstein Foundation.

-Sheila R. Barnett, MB, BSD, Anesthesia, Critical Care and Pain Medicine, Beth Israel Deaconess Medical Center; Associate Professor, Harvard Medical School
+Sheila R. Barnett, MBBS, BSD, Vice Chair, Perioperative Medicine, Department of Anesthesia, Critical Care and Pain Medicine, Beth Israel Deaconess Medical Center and Associate Professor of Anaesthesia, Harvard Medical School

 Jennifer L. Beach, MD, General Medicine/Primary Care, Beth Israel Deaconess Medical Center; Instructor in Medicine, Harvard Medical School